snowleopardw/FastUnlockX/README.md

 # FastUnlockX

-FastUnlockX unlocks your iPhone X when it recognized a valid FaceID facial recognition.
+FastUnlockX unlocks your iPhone X when it recognizes a valid FaceID facial recognition.
 If there are any notifications present FastUnlockX will not automatically unlock your device.
 Free.
 Open Source.
 No Patreon needed

 ## Installation